electrode-io/car-buying/instructions.md

   It should reply with: `Hello! from the car buying service.` The server needs to be running for the duration of the exercise.
 You can now switch back to your electrode generated app directory.

+  > Note: For windows, you will need to have curl installed seperately for the above command.

   ## Building your car-buying app